DanelBanel/AdventOfCode/README.md

 TODO:
 - Complete 2024
-- 2023 not imported yet
+- 2023 not imported yet (on the Mac I think)
 - Complete tasks in more languages
 - Implement commands for more languages
 - TODO add how to install bun and other dependencies
-- TODO add more info about the commands
 - TODO add commit hook to format documents

 ## Dependencies